-What to do on a rainy autumn weekend in the Netherlands in Northern Europe?
-This question is good to answer with a weekend escape to the Watten Sea at the north coast of the Netherlands to enjoy a Dutch Island Vlieland Autumn Weekend.
-But do you know how to get to Vlieland with a ferry, what to do on Vlieland in autumn and what if it starts raining?
+A Dutch Island Vlieland Autumn Weekend – What to do on a rainy autumn weekend in the Netherlands in Northern Europe?
+This question is good to answer with a weekend escape to the Watten Sea on the north coast of the Netherlands to enjoy a relaxed Weekend on the Dutch Island Vlieland, just a 1.5 hours car ride north of the Dutch capital Amsterdam.
+But do you know how to get on the island Vlieland with a ferry from Harlingen, what to do on Vlieland in autumn and what if it starts raining?
 Did you know there is cranberry weekend, that you can listen to a candlelight concert in an old church or look over the island from a lighthouse?
-The gay couple travelers Karl & Daan giving answers for your questions for a weekend off on Vlieland.
-Enjoy the Dutch island through a couple of men’s eyes.
+As gay couple travelers, we spend a long weekend on Vlieland in October and give some answers to your questions for a weekend off on Vlieland.
+Enjoy our blog article ‘Gay Vlieland Trip’ through a couple of men’s eyes.

 It is Friday and a busy week is over.
 The weather forecast predicts rainy and windy weather in the western part of Europe.
 Our starting point for a short trip on the Dutch coast to stay for some days away from all the stress and busy life.
 Sleeping late, self-made breakfast with fresh coffee and long walks and bike tours along the lonely beaches around the Island.
 Sounds as perfect as it is!
-But for the beginning let us introduce you the Dutch Island Vlieland.
+But for the beginning of our gay Vlieland trip, let us introduce you to the Dutch island Vlieland.

 History of the Frisian Island Vlieland

-A special building and the “face” of the village it the protestant church with its graveyard.
+A special building and the “face” of the village is the protestant church St. Nicolas with its graveyard.
 The church, first named as a small chapel dedicated to Saint Nicholas in 1245, got its present form after an extension in 1647.
-The St. Nicolas church (dutch: Nicolaas Kerk) was among the first churches built in the Netherlands for Protestant worship.
-Today the church is special known for a unique summer event: The concerts with candle light ("Concerten bij Kaarslicht”).
+The St. Nicolas Church (Dutch: Nicolaas Kerk) was among the first churches built in the Netherlands for Protestant worship.
+Today the church is especially known for a unique summer event: The concerts with candlelight (“Concerten bij Kaarslicht”).
 Read more about this below in our highlights of our Dutch Gay Autumn Weekend Vlieland.

 Sound of the Sea: one of mother nature’s best-written songs

-Dunes, a man-planted forest and over 20 km beach in combination with a fresh North Sea breeze are creating a perfect autumn feeling.
-Vlieland as one of the smaller and way quieter Dutch islands is a perfect destination for a Dutch Gay Autumn Weekend Vlieland without stress, noise, and hustle.
+Dunes, a man-planted forest, and over 20 km beach with a fresh North Sea breeze are creating a perfect autumn feeling.
+Vlieland is one of the smaller and way quieter Dutch islands is a perfect destination for a Dutch Gay Autumn Weekend Vlieland without stress, noise, and hustle.

-Nowadays we are able to self-pick the berries every year during the season from mid-September to the end of October.
-Also this year again the Vlielanders are celebrating the annual Cranberry Week Festival with the mascot Berry Cranberry.
-This year it will take place from 15th to 29th of October 2016.
+Nowadays, we can self-pick the berries every year during the season from mid-September to the end of October.
+Until 2017, the Vlielanders were celebrating the annual Cranberry Week Festival with the mascot Berry Cranberry.
+If it is happening this year again, please check the official Vlieland website.
 One more reason for an autumn weekend on Vlieland and to self-pick your berries from the ground, sour but really healthy!

 Footprints: Handmade Beach Poems in the sand

-If you are not taking a tour with one of the Vliehors Expres vehicles along the coast, be careful where you step!
-During our walks along the 20km fine sand, we found the traces of these “monsters” in the sand.
+If you are not taking a tour with one of the Vliehors Express vehicles along the coast, be careful where you step!
+During our walks along the 20 km fine sand, we found traces of these “monsters” in the sand.
 What a surprise when we recognized the following poem verse written in the sand by the rear tires of the vehicles: “Breng gedachten vol verlangen naar het lege stille strand Schrijf ze duizend stille malen tussen duizend korrels zand”.
-What an amazing romantic idea and an amazing match to the empty beach and rainy weather during our dutch autumn weekend on Vlieland!
+What a wonderful and romantic idea and a fantastic match to the empty beach and rainy weather during our Dutch autumn weekend on Vlieland!

-Do it like all the Dutchies do and rent a bike to drive the 26km bikeway through and around Vlieland.
-Good prepared paths will guide your way through and sometimes on the dunes, through cranberry fields and forest and along wide fine sand beaches.
-Stop where ever you want and have a closer look to nature and water or just sit down in the wind and here the Seagulls talking.
+Do it like all the Dutchies do and rent a bike to drive the 26 km bikeway through and around Vlieland.
+Well-maintained paths will guide your way through and sometimes on the dunes, through cranberry fields and forest, and along wide fine sand beaches.
+Stop wherever you want and have a closer look at nature and water or just sit down in the wind and hear the Seagulls talking.

-Snack break at the "Old Post House” in West Vlieland
+Snack break at “Old Post House” in West Vlieland

-Heading west from Oost-Vlieland at the end of the bikeway we found ourselves in front of the old Post House of Vlieland “Het Posthuys“.
-Back in former times, this Post station was a stop over for the mail rider on his way further to Amsterdam.
-He carried a precious cargo: the mail from the fisherman and sailors from the roadstead via Vlieland, Texel and North Holland to Amsterdam.
-Riding our bikes instead of horses, we did the same and a took a snack break in today’s restaurant and Hotel still carrying the old time’s name “Het Posthuys“.
+Heading west from Oost-Vlieland at the end of the bike way we found ourselves in front of the old Post House of Vlieland “Het Posthuys“.
+Back in former times, this Post station was a stopover for the mail rider on his way further to Amsterdam.
+He carried precious cargo: the mail from the fisherman and sailors from the roadstead via Vlieland, Texel, and North Holland to Amsterdam.
+Riding our bikes instead of horses, we did the same and took a snack break in today’s restaurant and Hotel still carrying the old time’s name “Het Posthuys“.
 We chose a burger and an Amstel Radler (Beer with Lemonade) and can definitely recommend a stop here close to the Wadden.